inam8eng/Multi-Calculator-Suite/README.md

 Currency Calculator: Convert between different currencies using up-to-date exchange rates.
 This calculator supports a wide range of international currencies and ensures reliable and precise currency conversions.

-The Calculator Web App is built with modern web technologies, including HTML, CSS, and JavaScript.
-It utilizes a responsive design, making it accessible and user-friendly across various devices, including desktops, tablets, and mobile phones.

 Whether you need a simple calculator for daily calculations, want to explore your luck score, determine your age accurately, or perform currency conversions, the Calculator Web App has got you covered.
 Try it out and simplify your calculations today!